surendermohan/ics-final-2016/README.md

 # Milestone 2 - Run your mobile web app
 1. Select index.html file in the left pane of the IDE.
-2. Press "CTRL-F" and find "TODO"
+2. Press "CTRL-F" and find the word "TODO"
 3. Change the name "surender" in line 42 of index.html with your own name.
 4. Press "Run" in the toolbar to start the Apache web server.
 5. Notice the URL shown in the console below when the application runs.